resources / blog /

 Planning ahead will always cost less than panicking later

-With Black Friday and Cyber Monday around the corner, upgrading your phone feels obvious.
+Every time there’s a sale, we all get the urge to upgrade our phones.
 But are we really saving anything if one repair makes us pay for the device all over again?

 The real cost usually shows up after the sale or sometimes before the package even reaches your doorstep.
 And if you’re selling, that surprise cost is even harder to absorb with tariffs already pushing margins.

-That's exactly why protection for your phone comes in all shapes and forms not just for consumers who want peace of mind, but also as real, predictable revenue drivers for merchants.
+That's exactly why protection for your phone comes in all shapes and forms; it’s not just for consumers who want peace of mind, but also for merchants who want a real, predictable revenue driver.

 So let’s walk through every type of warranty, one by one, for all the “Final Destination” moments your phone might pull.